 Till Nagel Geo Visualization & Tangible Interaction

-Till Nagel is a postdoctoral research fellow at the Urban Complexity Lab, FH Potsdam.
+Till Nagel was a postdoctoral research fellow at the Urban Complexity Lab, FH Potsdam.
 His research interests are in geovisualization, urban data, and interaction design, with a focus on how to engage general audiences with interactive displays of spatiotemporal data.

 Proceedings of the IEEE VIS Arts Program, VISAP'16,